Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Experiment

-For a fair comparison, we do not employ global features to retrieve image pairs for HLoc and MeshLoc, as we found that feature-based approaches (e.g., NetVLAD~\cite{arandjelovic2016netvlad}) suffered a lot in cross-view situations.
-Instead, We first obtain top-50 retrieval pairs by computing a modified Chamfer distance between prior observed points of the query and 3D observation of the reference.
-Then, we exploit the compass direction and GPS x-y coordinates to filter obvious wrong ranks.
+For a fair comparison, we do not employ global features to retrieve image pairs for HLoc and MeshLoc, as it is found that feature-based approaches (e.g., NetVLAD~\cite{arandjelovic2016netvlad}) suffered a lot in cross-view situations.
+Instead, we first obtain top-50 retrieval pairs by computing a modified Chamfer distance between prior observed points of the query and 3D observation of the reference.
+Then, the compass direction and GPS x-y coordinates are exploited to filter obvious wrong ranks.
 Supplemental materials provide more details.

-\paragraph{Metrics.} We follow the standard localization evaluation procedure~\cite{sattler2018benchmarking}, and report the localization recall at thresholds $(25cm, 2^{\circ})$, $(50cm, 5^{\circ})$, and $(1m, 10^{\circ})$.
-We divide the results into four splits by Day-and-Night conditions and different capturing devices.
+\paragraph{Metrics} We follow the standard localization evaluation procedure~\cite{sattler2018benchmarking}, and report the localization recall at thresholds $(25cm, 2^{\circ})$, $(50cm, 5^{\circ})$, and $(1m, 10^{\circ})$.
+The results are divided into four splits by Day-and-Night conditions and different capturing devices (namely, phone and UAV).